FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 > You can easily open this folder by pressing `WIN` + `R` and paste `%localAppdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\`.

-4. Open the `behavior_packs`, inside you will find a list of all imported packs.
+4. Open the `behavior_packs` folder.
+Inside, you will find a list of all imported packs.

 5. Find the folder with the name of the pack you want and copy it to your desktop.